ajiabs/armia-chatbot/README.md

 # chatbot
-chatbot using FB Messenger &amp; API.AI
+A chatbot using FB Messenger &amp; API.AI